Alexander Heights - Koondoola

 Alexander Heights - Koondoola's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Alexander Heights - Koondoola residents had a relatively low prevalence of common health conditions compared to the general population, but this was higher than the national average for older, at-risk cohorts.
-Approximately 48% of the total population (~5,891 people) had private health cover, which was lower than the Greater Perth average of 53.8%, and below the national average of 55.3%.
-The most common medical conditions in the area were asthma (7.1%) and mental health issues (7.0%).
+Alexander Heights - Koondoola had a relatively low prevalence of common health conditions among its residents as of 2021.
+The prevalence was lower than the general population but higher than the national average for older, at-risk cohorts.
+Approximately 48% of the total population (~5,891 people) had private health cover, compared to 53.8% in Greater Perth and a national average of 55.3%.

-A total of 72.0% of residents declared they had no medical ailments, compared to 73.0% across Greater Perth.
-The area had a higher proportion of seniors aged 65 and over at 17.8% (2,187 people), compared to the Greater Perth average of 13.6%.
+The most common conditions were asthma (7.1%) and mental health issues (7.0%), with 72.0% reporting no medical ailments, compared to 73.0% in Greater Perth.
+The area had 17.8% residents aged 65 and over (2,187 people), higher than the 13.6% in Greater Perth.
 Health outcomes among seniors required more attention than those for the broader population.

 Frequently Asked Questions - Health